TWUOnline/LDRS627/_pages/unit-5-learning-activities.md

 In order to get a good sense of a topic, the following recommended process inspired by the work of Chong (2015) and Goodson (2013) may be helpful:

 <ul>
-    <li>Do an initial search of recommended databases and find all the ‘hits’ from your key word searches.
+    <li>Do an initial search of recommended databases and find all the "hits" from your key word searches.
 For example, go to the TWU Library Website and search for “Teaching in China”.
 See also the following document of <a href="http://create.twu.ca/ldrs627-su18/files/2018/06/U5_Databases-in-Education.docx">useful databases in Education</a>.</li>
     <li>Read the abstracts of these hits and move the articles that have potential value to your research questions into a file on your computer.</li>
     <li>Now narrow down those articles to the top 12-15 articles most relevant to your research.</li>
     <li>Once you have about 12-15 good peer-reviewed articles, you are ready to read.</li>
     <li>Read all the articles and highlight relevant information, make notes in the margins etc. Look for themes, contradictions, and interesting quotes.</li>
-    <li>Once you’ve read all the articles, you can make a rough outline or plan for your paper and then start writing. your paper</li>
+    <li>Once you’ve read all the articles, you can make a rough outline or plan for your paper and then start writing your paper.</li>
-    <li>Be careful not to over-quote, paraphrase and use your own thinking and ideas about how what the writers are saying applies to your particular context.
-To decide whether or not to quote, consider: If the words are strikingly original or express your key concepts so compellingly that the quotation can frame an extended discussion; if the passage states a view that you disagree with, and to be fair you want to quote it exactly; if the words are from an authority who backs up your claims.
+    <li>Be careful not to over-quote.
+Paraphrase and use your own thinking and ideas about how what the writers are saying applies to your particular context.
+To decide whether or not to quote, consider if the words are strikingly original or express your key concepts so compellingly that the quotation can frame an extended discussion; if the passage states a view that you disagree with, and to be fair you want to quote it exactly; if the words are from an authority who backs up your claims.
 This is critical thinking!</li>
     <li>Remember, critical thinking means that when you are writing your papers you are not merely reporting the related literature.
 You are expected to evaluate, organize, synthesize what others have done and also to think about the implications for your practice, in your context.</li>
 </ul>

 &nbsp;

 You learn critical thinking through the practice of thinking critically.
-It is helpful to reflect on Brazilian philosopher, Rubem Alves (1979) comments that everything is interpretation:
+It is helpful to reflect on Brazilian philosopher, Rubem Alves (1979), who comments that everything is interpretation:

 “Language functions as a mediation tool between humans and their world.
 As humans, we don’t contemplate reality face to face.
 Since birth, things in our world don’t come to us in their naked form, but always dressed up in the names our community has given them.
 This community has already defined how and what the world is like and, therefore, already knows it (the world).
 This knowledge of the world is crystallized in our language.
 Language, therefore, is not a copy of objects and facts.
-Language is always interpretation” (cited in Goodson 2013, p.47).
+Language is always interpretation” (cited in Goodson 2013, p.
+47).

 Eventually you will be able to engage in the demanding tasks of academic thinking and writing with less effortful analysis or deliberation.
 However, it is through the effort and struggle that you’ll improve so stay with it.
 Welcome to the academe!